ambonvik/cimba/docs/background.rst

 as internal building blocks for the Cimba *processes*.
 These are essentially named asymmetric coroutines, inheriting all properties and methods from the coroutine class, and adding a name, a priority for scheduling processes, and pointers to things it may be waiting for, resources it may be holding, and other processes that may be waiting for it.
+As asymmetric coroutines, the Cimba processes always transfer control to a single dispatcher process, and are always re-activated from the dispatcher process only.

 The processes also understand the simulation time, and may ``hold()`` for a certain amount of simulated time.
 Underneath this call are the coroutine primitives of ``yield()``